gskril/local-evm-accounting/README.md

 Uses the [1inch Spot Price Aggregator](https://portal.1inch.dev/documentation/contracts/spot-price-aggregator/introduction) to get asset values.

 For more complex portfolio tracking and tax preparation, use [Rotki](https://rotki.com/).

+> [!NOTE]
+> I haven't thought of a clean way to handle custom gas tokens, so there's currently no way to track POL on Polygon for example.

 ## Features